DominicLuidold/WS22-AutonomousSystems-III/README.md

 The `scheduler_server` node serves as the primary point of communication for the inspector node.
 It provides new token targets in the form of custom `GimmeGoal` services and uses the token positions determined in Phase 1 (see [*Architecture*](#architecture)).
 The node then supplies these positions upon request and marks the tokens that have been found.

-Although the `scheduler_server` is designed to handle communication with external TurtleBots from other teams, this functionality was not implemented due to time and Wi-Fi bandwidth constraints.
+Although the `scheduler_server` is designed to handle communication with external TurtleBots from other teams, this functionality was not implemented due to time and WiFi bandwidth constraints.
+However, a general plan on how the communcation might have worked was planned and is described further below.

 ###### Functional Principle

-The `scheduler_server` node is initialized by reading the locations of tokens detected in Phase 1 and registering itself as a ROS service server.
-* providing the next goal via `give_goals_service`
+The `scheduler_server` node is initialized by reading the locations of tokens detected in Phase 1 and registering itself as a ROS service server, providing the next goal via `give_goals_service`

 When a service call is received, mainly from the `inspector` node acting as a ROS service client, the `inspector` node reports whether the targeted token has been found.
 If the token has been located, it is marked as such.
 The next step involves finding the shortest path to the next uncollected token.
 This is done via the `GimmePathLength` service connected to the `pathfinder` node.
 The tokens are sorted based on the distance to the turtlebot, and the token with the shortest distance is selected as the next goal.
 The response of the service includes the name and position of the selected token in the map.

-The communication between the service server and client is accomplished by using the customm implemented messages
+The communication between the service server and client is accomplished by using the custom implemented service messages
 * `GimmeGoal` containing the `id_found`; `GimmeGoalResponse` containing the `id`, `x` and `y` coordinates
 * `GimmePath` containing the token's `id`, `x` and `y` coordinates with a `nav_msgs/Path` message as response
 * `GimmePathLength` containing the token's `id`, `x` and `y` coordinates with a `path_length` (represented by a `float`) as response

+####### `scheduler_service` as communcation hub for other TurtleBots

+The `scheduler_service` has the potential to facilitate communication between TurtleBots for joint search and path planning within a labyrinth.
+This could involve broadcasting the current target token and any previously found tokens to a specified topic, allowing other TurtleBots to subscribe and keep track of each other's progress.
+Although the necessary code structures are in place, this functionality has not yet been implemented and remains a future possibility.

 ###### Usage